SKAHP/One-Engi/holeman.md

 JOHNSON: How about April 12th, when Roosevelt died?

 HOLEMAN: Well, I was in the hospital again, on April 12, down in a little place just south of Manila.
 Everybody got sick two or three times.
 This time I had jaundice.
 I never will forget; there came a notice on the loudspeaker, "We have just received word"--whatever source it was--"that President Roosevelt has died."
-And the guy in the bed next to me said, "Slim, I don't believe that shit, do you?"
-Nobody could believe that Roosevelt was dead.
+And the guy in the bed next to me said, "Slim, I don't believe that shit, do you?" **Nobody could believe that Roosevelt was dead**.

 \[6\]